 While many of our menu items have a story, we think the best is when we figured out how to make the homemade MaMa’s Chickn-n-Dumplin’s (including the spelling!).
 Brian Patterson, who was the general manager of The Golden Jersey Inn at the time (he’s now general manager of The Dairy Store) told us of his grandma’s (mama’s) amazing chicken & dumplings.
 We were struggling to come up with a good recipe that scaled up well to larger quantities.
 We asked Brian to get the recipe from his mama.
 He reported back in a couple days that there was no recipe – mama just added some of that, a handful or two of this, a pinch of this, cooked the chicken for awhile, then boiled the dumplings and it all came together somehow.
 Brian became the recipe detective – his task was to follow mama around the next time she made chicken & dumplings and write down the procedures and to stop her and measure the ingredients before she added them in to the pot.
 The result truly is amazingly tasty – the outcome of mama’s cooking ability and Brian’s perseverance in getting a recipe we could use!

 We wanted the Golden Jersey Inn building to look like it belonged on our farm.
 We looked around and found a company just north of the Toledo area called Riverbend Timber Framing (located in Blissfield, Michigan) that built authentic post and beam buildings – the same construction method that was used to build our 1869 era barn.
 The building has served us well over the years – it’s very well insulated and energy efficient.
 And yes, it is held together by the wood pegs you see pounded in the posts and beams – just like our 1869 barn.

-Thanks to our Guests who have visited us at The Golden Jersey Inn these past two decades.
-We appreciate it!
+Thanks to our Guests who have visited us at The Golden Jersey Inn these past two-plus decades.
+We appreciate you!